 - Lock the portafilter into the group head and start the extraction.
 Aim for about 25-30 seconds for a double shot.

-For milk-based drinks, use the steam wand on your espresso machine for froth milk.
+Use the steam wand on your espresso machine to froth milk for milk-based beverages.
 Follow these steps for frothy perfection:

 - Position the steam wand just below the surface of the milk.

 - Start the steam wand to create microfoam (small, velvety bubbles).
-Submerge the wand deeper for heating and less froth.
+Then, submerge the wand deeper for heating and less froth.

 Pour the freshly brewed espresso into your cup, then pour the frothed milk in a controlled manner to create latte art.
 Now, tilt the cup and use wrist movement to guide the milk stream.
 It's a dance between milk and coffee, and while it may seem straightforward, mastery takes time.